manlaya/gridmarthe/docs/source/index.rst

    documentation for details.

 ==========
-GridMarthe
+gridmarthe
 ==========
 **Date** : |today| **Version**: |release|

-Gridmarthe is a Python project for (fast) operations on Marthe grid files.
+`gridmarthe` is a Python project for (fast) operations on Marthe grid files.

 `Marthe <https://www.brgm.fr/en/software/marthe-modelling-software-groundwater-flows>`_
 is a hydrogeological modelling code developped at BRGM, French Geological Survey